SnapGreen/SE308-winter2020-environmental-app/Backend/scripts/readme.md

 # Script usage:

 All of the following should be done from a linux command line.
 Windows users might consider enabling wsl (Windows Subsystem for Linux), or opting for something like the Bash environment optionally provided when Git is installed.
+All scripts are written for use on Ubuntu Server 18.04.04 LTS

 Once on the Linux command line, verify that 'unzip' has been installed by typing: